-1.1 Take action as caretakers for our internationally significant environment to pass onto our next generation
+- 1.1 Take action as caretakers for our internationally significant environment to pass onto our next generation.

 - > Biodiversity Management

 - > Bushland Management

 - > Coastal Management

 - > Pest Animal Management

 - > Waterways (Catchment) Management

-1.2 We work together to reduce our impact on the natural environment and to adapt to climate change for a sustainable future
+- 1.2 Work together to reduce our impact on the natural environment and adapt to climate change for a sustainable future.

 - > Environmental Sustainability

-- > Resource Recovery
+- Resource Recovery and Waste Disposal

 - > Sustainable Agriculture